Huanzhuo/huanzhuo.github.io/_pages/about.md

 ---

 I am Huanzhuo Wu, a Ph.D. researcher at the Deutsche Telekom Chair of Communication Networks (ComNets) at TU Dresden, Germany.
-My particular research interest is In-Network Computing, Software Defined Network (SDN), Algorithm Optimization, and Blind Source Separation (BSS) with more than 20 peer-reviewed <a href="/publications/">publications</a>.
+My particular research interest is In-Network Computing, Software Defined Networks (SDN), Algorithm Optimization, and Blind Source Separation (BSS), with more than 20 peer-reviewed <a href="/publications/">publications</a>.
-My current work includes contributing to <a href="/projects/">research projects</a>, <a href="/teaching/">teaching and supervising student</a>s of the faculty.
+My current work includes contributing to <a href="/projects/">research projects</a>, and <a href="/teaching/">teaching/supervising student</a>s of the faculty.

 I hold a Master of Science in Computer Science at TU Dresden with honors.
 During my studies, I worked as a student assistant at TU Dresden and completed internships at BMW AG in 2015 and Audi AG in 2016.
-In 2011, I received my Bachelor degree in Engineering in Computer Science from Chang’an University, China.
+In 2011, I received my Bachelor's degree in Computer Science from Chang'an University, China.

 <br>
 <br>